johnkerl/miller/docs6/reference-verbs.rst

     $ mlr reorder --help
     Usage: mlr reorder [options]
+    Moves specified names to start of record, or end of record.
+    Options:
+    -e Put specified field names at record end: default is to put them at record start.
     -f {a,b,c} Field names to reorder.
-    -e         Put specified field names at record end: default is to put them at record start.
     -b {x}     Put field names specified with -f before field name specified by {x}, if any.
 If {x} isn't present in a given record, the specified fields will not be moved.
     -a {x}     Put field names specified with -f after field name specified by {x}, if any.
 If {x} isn't present in a given record, the specified fields will not be moved.
+    -h|--help Show this message.

     Examples:
     mlr reorder    -f a,b sends input record "d=4,b=2,a=1,c=3" to "a=1,b=2,d=4,c=3". mlr reorder -e -f a,b sends input record "d=4,b=2,a=1,c=3" to "d=4,c=3,a=1,b=2".